Problem Package Format

 All data/sample/*.in

-files are input-validated.
+are also input-validated.

 When data/sample/statement/

-does not exist, data/sample/*.ans
+does not exist, all test cases in data/sample

 When data/sample/statement/